Digital Protractor Online

 • Export JSON when you want to reopen or audit point coordinates later.

-Practical jobs for digital protractor
+Practical jobs for visual measurement

 • Checking a numeric geometry check before sharing a marked-up image or report.